viamrobotics/docs/docs/getting-started/installation.md

 2. Download and Install Viam Server<br/>
 _Now that you are on your SBC, download the latest viam-server AppImage package:_<br/>
 - Click the copy button to copy the text.
-- Go to the terminal window connected to your Pi and paste the text and press enter.<br/>
+- Go to the terminal window connected to your Pi and paste the text and press enter to install the viam-server.<br/>
-_This installs the viam-server._

 3. Restart the viam-server: